bluer007/Design_Patterns/README.md

 # Design_Patterns
-This is the  practice about Design Patterns.
+Description: This is the practice about Design Patterns. <br />
+Platform: VS2015